Care Guides > Pets in Care Homes: Can You Take Them?

 A little over 50% of care homes in the UK describe themselves as pet-friendly, so you shouldn’t have to look for too long to find one that fits the bill!

-Shinfield View in Berkshire is listed as a pet-friendly care home, as is Cumnor Hill House in Oxford.
+Many of our care homes are pet-friendly.
+For example, Shinfield View in Berkshire is listed as a pet-friendly care home, as is Cumnor Hill House in Oxford.

-Shinfield care home
+Shinfield View care home exterior and garden

 Can Care Home Staff Help You Look After a Pet?